 There seems to be no predictable correlation, just as there seems to be no predictable correlation between amounts of spiritual practice and the certainty of high levels of self-realization.
 It’s akin to the non-correlation between income or lifestyle and non-dual realization: they are independent variables.
 You can perceive or argue the reverse—that there is a certain connection—but it’s a fact there is none, and this makes sense.
 In other words, there is no known causal link the mind can make, otherwise we’d have a world of enlightened, free and happy beings, once the cause is found in the world, formulated and dispensed.
 But what we truly are is “not of this world”.
 It’s all in God’s (or grace’s) hands, to put it in theistic terms.
 This isn’t fatalistic, it’s simply pointing out it’s a timeless, causeless happiness that’s being pointed to.

-This assumption of healthy egos and good, stable body-in-a-world adaptation as a prerequisite for the nondual teaching is also in contrast to what the author has seen in the field of spiritual psychology teachings, where healing of many levels and types of mental and emotional distress happen via the profound insights people have into the nature of their experience: for example realized via insights into the nature of Thought and Consciousness.
+This assumption of healthy egos and good, stable body-in-a-world adaptation as a prerequisite for the nondual teaching is also in contrast to what the author has seen in the field of spiritual psychology teachings, where healing of many levels and types of mental disease, addictions, and emotional distress happen via the profound insights people have into the nature of their experience: for example realized via insights into the nature of Thought and Consciousness.
 This happens sometimes after simply hearing a description, or sometimes after decades of work.
 In any case, needing a healthy ego first suggests that one must first heal one’s psychological issues, then graduate to a nondual spiritual stratosphere.
 In other words, transcendence is seen as a special gift for those who have a healthy enough ground on which to grow.
+This is false.

-My experience is that there are countless cases of people having supposedly serious psychiatric conditions such as “clinical depression” or severe anxiety, having insights into the nature of their experience that frees them from those psychiatric conditions.
+My experience is that there are countless cases of people having supposedly serious psychiatric conditions such as “clinical depression” or severe anxiety, or life-threatening addictions, having insights into the nature of their experience that frees them from those psychiatric conditions.
 This can happen very quickly, or very slowly (and I wouldn’t pretend to know why this speed or lack of is the case), and to various depths, but it appears that the ego—the sense of separation , and the thinking or believing habits, the illusory world they’d been creating (that was manifesting as psychological symptoms)—was seen through to some degree, in a moment of insight and understanding, and the inherently healthy, eternal nature of who we are as free, happy peaceful beings was realized, to varying degrees.